 Gary’s pattern-planner

 A reader of this blog has come up with the first interactive braid-pattern generator for a fingerloop braid that I’ve ever heard of!
 A few months ago Gary Mitchell contacted me to tell me that he was working on a pattern planner for the 7-loop Spanish braid.
+This was a huge surprise!
+At the time, I didn’t think many braiders had even tried the tutorial I had posted for this braid.

 7-loop spanish fingerloop braids, various bicolor patterns